tincoipro/LMSA/README.md

 ### Historical Versions
 The open-source versions represent earlier development stages and are available through repository forks.
 While functional, they lack recent improvements and are no longer supported.

+## ⚠️ Disclaimer

+LMSA is a third-party application and is not affiliated with LM Studio or its developers.
+This app is independently developed to provide an Android front-end interface for interacting with LM Studio.
+Use of this app is at your own discretion, and the developers of LMSA are not responsible for any issues arising from its use.

 ---